amk-boCO/data-engineering/README.markdown

+# Setup

+1. Clone repository
+2. `bundle install` in cloned directory (e.g. "project root")
+3. `cp config/database.yml.example config/database.yml`

 # Challenge for Software Engineer - Big Data
 To better assess a candidates development skills, we would like to provide the following challenge.
 You have as much time as you'd like (though we ask that you not spend more than a few hours).

 There are three jobs that both use this challenge: